Lajahom123/devops-basics/README.md

 - ACR admin credentials are disabled.
 - PostgreSQL is private-only and is not routable from the public internet.
 - App Service reaches PostgreSQL through VNet integration and private DNS.
-- The current transitional database connection string is stored in Key Vault, not directly in App Service settings.
+- The Web App runtime uses managed identity based database access, where the app obtains an Entra token and PostgreSQL maps that identity to a database role.
-- The production authentication direction is managed identity based database access, where the app obtains an Entra token and PostgreSQL maps that identity to a database role.
+- PostgreSQL password authentication remains enabled for bootstrap and migration operations.

 Terraform state can still contain sensitive generated values.
 Local state files are ignored, and a remote state backend is the expected next hardening step before shared operation.